yablochko8/color-finder-semantic-search/COOKBOOK.md

 ## Step 12 - Add in all the data

-At this point I added in all 30,000 entries.
+At this point I added in all 30,355 entries.
 This took about 8 hours because I was too impatient to add in batching at the beginning.

-Good news: It cost me $0.02 of API costs for the embedding values.
+- 🟢 Good news: It cost me $0.02 of API costs for the embedding values.
-Bad news: It pushed me over the database size limits on Supabase...
+- 🔴 Bad news: It pushed me over the database size limits on Supabase...

 ## Step 13 - Upgrade Supabase

-30,000 entries with vectors plus an index plus RPC function results in a database size of 0.53 GB, and the free tier limit is 0.5 GB.
+30k entries with vectors plus an index plus RPC function results in a database size of 0.53 GB, and the free tier limit is 0.5 GB.

-If I had known this I might have only used 90% of the data, but I didn't so I've moved up to Pro plan size.
+If I had known this I might have only used a subset of the data, but I didn't so I've moved up to Pro plan size.

 ## Step 14 - Integrate with Frontend